 Generally speaking, the police will be cooperative and friendly.
 They’re there to keep the peace and ensure that your civil rights—including your rights to freedom of speech and assembly—are respected.

 One question that may be on your mind is: “Do I need to contact the police to let them know about this protest?”
-Generally speaking, we do not recommend contacting the police in advance, because your protest on public property does not require their permission.
+Generally speaking, we do not recommend contacting the police in advance, because your event on public property does not require their permission.
 However, in some cases—for example, if you expect a significant counter-protest—you may wish to inform the police of the situation.

 For your protest, choose a specific police liaison to whom all police interaction will be referred.
 This should be you or a trusted individual whom you designate.

 The police liaison should have the police non-emergency number on speed dial—so pick a liaison with a reliable mobile phone.

 Always treat the police with respect.
 Let them talk first, and do not interrupt.
 Nothing turns a law enforcement officer against you more quickly than being interrupted.

-If, on the day of the protest or in advance, police ask you how many people you expect to be at the event, honestly tell them that you’re not sure.
+If, on the day of the event or in advance, police ask you how many people you expect to be at the event, honestly tell them that you’re not sure.

 Do your best to comply with reasonable directives from police, but don’t give them the opportunity to restrict your activities or location by asking too many questions.
 For example, if they ask you to reduce the volume of the P.A., do so, but don’t go out of your way to seek approval for the new volume level, risking an order to turn it down more.